fibrous-tendencies/gh_environment_setup/README.md

 Along with the upgrade to python 3, there is now also the ability to (more) easily install external packages.
 There are a few ways that this functionality is provided in Rhino/GH.

-There is limited information online for how to do this.
-The main info I have found is [here](https://discourse.mcneel.com/t/new-python-editor-venv/165673/18) on the McNeel forum from Scott Davidson.
+There is fairly limited information online for how to do this.
+The main info I have found is [here](https://discourse.mcneel.com/t/new-python-editor-venv/165673/18) on the McNeel forum from Scott Davidson, though I may have missed the main source.

 Generally there are three ways you can add external packages.

 The first two ways make it quite easy to specify a package which is installed in a special location on your computer to prevent it from interfering with any other installed packages.
 You are welcome to use these methods, however I have experienced some issues when using them on Rhino 8 releases to date.

-The third method is a bit more involved to set up but is also more stable.
-This is the method I personally use for installing additional packages and would recommend if you are planning to do a lot of python development in grasshopper/rhino.
+The third method is a bit more involved to set up but is also (in my experience) generally more stable.
+This is the method I personally use for installing additional packages and would recommend for now if you are planning to do a lot of python development in grasshopper/rhino.
 The downside is that this method generally makes your code less distributable to others since it may require them to also set up a virtual environment and install the same packages that you have installed.

 #### Method 1 and 2 | Built-in environment: